snailmo/gitskills/readme.txt

-Creating branch is quick and simple.--dev
+Creating branch is quick and simple.--dev --bug